brianglass/anastasis/files/5_august.md

 font-family:&quot;Book Antiqua&quot;">Grant the height of a heavenly way of life and the divine brilliance of the eternal glory to your servants, who now celebrate the radiant festival of your Transfiguration; on which, blazing with light, you make radiant those who sing your praise, Christ the giver of light.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
-font-family:&quot;Book Antiqua&quot;">You are light and giver of unapproachable<a href="#_ftn13" id="_ftnref13"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[13]</span></a> and eternal light, Lord without beginning, who wrap yourself in light as in a garment; you shed light on the world when you came with flesh; and you blaze with light on the mountain revealing the imprint of the Father’s glory.</span>
+font-family:&quot;Book Antiqua&quot;">You are light and giver of unapproachable<a href="#_ftn13" id="_ftnref13">[13]</a> and eternal light, Lord without beginning, who wrap yourself in light as in a garment; you shed light on the world when you came with flesh; and you blaze with light on the mountain revealing the imprint of the Father’s glory.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;
 color:red">Of the Saint.</span>